duqueGZ/Capstone-Project/README.md

 - Personally configure some application settings: default order used in the results screen, initial screen opened when starting the app, etc.

 ## IMPORTANT

-**The app is currently in development process and it is NOT IN A WORKING STATE**

 In order to get WatchThemAll app correctly working is needed to configure and use a trakt.tv API KEY.
 To get one, you must sign up for an account (https://trakt.tv/auth/join) and then register your own API app (https://trakt.tv/oauth/applications/new).
 This way, you will get a Client ID associated to your API app.